MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/event-payment-gateway.md

 Depending on your payment provider, your back-end service may also be able to apply additional checks to the transaction.
 This isn't strictly required to finalize the registration, but it is good practice.
 If you need additional purchase details to verify the transaction, you can get the data by executing the custom action `msevtmgt_GetPurchaseDetailsAction`.
 It expects the input parameter `PurchaseId`, which is the ID of the temporary event registration.
 The output result of this custom action returns the event name, purchase amount, currency name, ISO currency code, and currency symbol.

-Starting With versions 1.12.10024 (June 20202) the custom action `msevtmgt_ListDetailedPurchaseInfo` can be used to retrieve additional purchase details.
+Starting with version 1.12.10024 (June 2020), the custom action `msevtmgt_ListDetailedPurchaseInfo` can be used to retrieve additional purchase details.
 It expects the input parameter `PurchaseId`, which is the ID of the temporary event registration.
-The output result of this custom action returns the event name, purchase amount, currency name, ISO currency code, currency symbol and a list of attendees.
+The output result of this custom action returns the event name, purchase amount, currency name, ISO currency code, currency symbol, and a list of attendees.

 After your back-end solution has verified payment, it must invoke the `msevtmgt_FinalizeExternalRegistrationRequest` (or `adx_FinalizeExternalRegistrationRequest` if you are using a version prior to 1.13 (April release 2019)) custom action against your Dynamics 365 Marketing instance.
 This custom action requires the following input parameters: